Skip to main content

 }

-// Move to start of next square
+// Reposition to the start of the next square (no line drawn)

 pen.move(distance: 80)